On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients: Introduction

 The purpose of this article is to prove that the analogue of (1) in Theorem \ref{kfin} holds in the Archimedean case.
-As explained in \cite{KYD}, Section 4.2, it suffices to prove the result for real semisimple groups (Theorem \ref{main3}). \begin{thm} Let $(\pi,H)$ be a tempered, irreducible, Hilbert representation of a connected, semisimple Lie group $G$ with finite centre.
-Let $K$ be a maximal compact subgroup of $G$.
-Then there exists $\textbf{f}(\pi)\in\mathbb{R}_{>0}$ such that, for all $v_{1},v_{2},v_{3},v_{4}\in H_{K}$, we have
+As explained in \cite[Section 4.2]{KYD}, it suffices to prove the result for real semisimple groups (Theorem \ref{main3}).